 From pre-Conquest times, the parish was divided into three manors: Burghfield Regis, Burghfield Abbas and Sheffield.
+Burghfield Abbas was owned by Reading Abbey.
+The manor house was at Burghfield Place.
 Burghfield Regis was the main manor.
-Its manor house, alias Nether Court, stood on the site now occupied by the Rectory.
+Its manor house, known as Nether Court, stood on the site now occupied by the Old Rectory.
 In the time of King Edward the Confessor, it was owned by his mother, Queen Emma.
-However, this one of nine manors which she eventually gave to Winchester Old Minster, supposedly in thanks for successfully passing through an ordeal by fire.
-This had proved her innocence when accused of having a torrid affair with the bishop!
-It was confiscated from the diocese after the Norman Conquest and came into the hands of the Mortimers.
-Their eventual heir, King Edward IV, gave the manor its Royal title of 'Regis'.
-These people were absentee landlords however and the effective lords of the manors were their under-tenants.
-These were the family of Thomas de Burghfield who proudly took his name from the village sometime before 1175.
-The De Burghfields were also sub-tenants of Burghfield Abbas which had been owned by Reading Abbey from about the same time.
+It was one of the nine manors which she eventually gave to Winchester Old Minster (or Cathedral), supposedly in thanks for successfully passing through an ordeal by fire.
+This had proved her innocence when accused of having an affair with the bishop.
+It eventually came into the hands of King Edward IV, who gave the manor its royal title of Regis.

-Another survival from the old church is the memorial brass to Nicholas Williams (died 1568) and his two wives (though the effigy of one has been lost).
-Sir John Williams, a direct descendant of Iestyn ap Gwrgant the last Prince of Morgannwg (Glamorgan), had married Elizabeth Moore, a considerable Burghfield heiress, around 1495.
-She was presumably a descendant of Gilbert de la More who had granted some land in Burghfield to Reading Abbey in 1261.
-Their second son, also John, had risen to be Keeper of the King's Jewels when he purchased the Burghfield Manors after the Dissolution of the Monasteries.
-He was later made Lord Williams of Thame (where he is buried).
-His main residence was Rycote Palace in Oxfordshire, but he often stayed at Burghfield because it was closer to London.
-His sons all predeceased him and his estates were inherited by his eldest daughter, Margery, and her husband, Henry, Lord Norreys of Rycote.
-It was Henry who granted Burghfield to his wife's cousin, Nicholas, for his lifetime.
-The Norreys' and their heirs, the Earls of Abingdon, rented the manors out to tenants until they sold up around 1803.
+Another survival from the old church is the memorial brass to Nicholas Williams (died 1568) and his two wives.
+Sir John Williams had married Elizabeth Moore, a Burghfield heiress, around 1495.
+Their second son, also John, was prominent at the royal court and he purchased Burghfield Abbas after the Dissolution of the Monasteries.
+He was later made Lord Williams of Thame in Oxfordshire.
+His main residence was nearby Rycote Palace but he may have also sometimes stayed at Burghfield.
+Williams' estates were inherited by his daughter, Margery, and her husband, Henry, Lord Norreys of Rycote.
+It was Henry who granted Burghfield to his wife's cousin, Nicholas, who appears on the brass.